ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 server side, opening streams and sending datagrams is possible as soon as the CONNECT request has been received.

+Session IDs are derived from the stream ID of the CONNECT stream that established the session and therefore MUST always correspond to a client-initiated bidirectional stream, as defined in {{Section 2.1 of RFC9000}}.
-If at any point a session ID is received that cannot be a valid ID for a client-initiated bidirectional stream, the recipient MUST close the connection with an H3_ID_ERROR error code.
+If an endpoint receives a session ID on a unidirectional stream, bidirectional stream, or datagram that does not correspond to a client-initiated bidirectional stream ID, the endpoint MUST close the connection with an H3_ID_ERROR error code.
+Session IDs that correspond to closed sessions are not considered invalid for the purposes of this check; endpoints handle data for closed sessions as described in {{session-termination}}.

 ## Transport Properties